ToLL: Topological Layout Learning with Asymmetric Cross-View Structural Distillation for 3D Scene Graph Generation Pretraining: Methods

-We construct three structural views that interact via a student-teacher paradigm in the following:
+We construct three different types of structural views that interact via a student-teacher paradigm in the following:

-\textbf{Edge-Guided Student View, $\mathcal{G}_{edge}$:} This view preserves the \textbf{complete edge topology} but almost lacks absolute spatial attributes for the nodes (masking nodes).
+\textbf{Edge-Guided Student View, $\mathcal{G}_{edge}$:} This view preserves the almost complete \textbf{edge topology} but lacks absolute spatial attributes for the nodes (masking nodes).
 It aligns with the reference to learn geometry-to-semantics mapping.

-\textbf{Holistic Teacher View, $\mathcal{G}_{ref}$:} A global view processed by the Target network (EMA).
+\textbf{Holistic Teacher View, $\mathcal{G}_{ref}$:} A global view processed by the target teacher network.
 It retains both rich node information and stable edge topology, serving as the \textbf{comprehensive upper bound} for the students.

 \textbf{Node-Guided Student View, $\mathcal{G}_{node}$:} This view preserves the \textbf{rich node information} but suffers from severe topological occlusion (masking edges).
 It forces the encoder to rely on node features to infer missing relationships.
 It aligns with the reference to learn semantics-to-topology reasoning.